theyworkforyou/uganda_updater/README.md

     foreman start

-Then to trigger a rebuild you can manually hit the `/event_handler` endpoint:
+Then to trigger a rebuild you can manually make a `POST` request to `/`.

     curl -i -X POST http://localhost:5000/